 Marina Tamayo Fellowship Award, Photo by Wenny Tan, AMPA 2023

-In 2018 – 2021, Tamayo worked with Classical Ballet 121, full time classical ballet academy, with Gilly Reevie and Iohna Loots.
-During this tenure, she designed and delivered the exam curriculum for the Spanish and Flamenco dance studies in the Australian Teachers of Dancing full time Certificate 4 and Advanced Diploma in Elite Performance course, 2021.
+In 2018 – 2021, Tamayo worked with Classical Ballet 121, a full-time classical ballet academy, with Gilly Reevie and Iohna Loots.
+During this tenure, Tamayo designed and delivered the exam curriculum for the Spanish and Flamenco dance studies in the Australian Teachers of Dancing full-time Certificate 4 and Advanced Diploma in Elite Performance course, 2021.

 “Millepied’s movie, is a complete re-imagining, debuting Sept.
 11 at the Toronto Intl.
 Film Festival released by Sony Pictures Classics, begins in Mexico with a jaw-dropping flamenco number that showcases Marina Tamayo as Carmen’s mother on the grounds of the family’s house. “